 Discoveries, Empire and Colonies in the Lusophone World

 This module brings together the histories and cultures of key regions of the world in which Portugal establishes varying degrees of colonial rule between the 16th and 20th centuries.
 In this module you will examine the historical background to the age of Discoveries against which Portugal emerged as a leader in maritime exploration and European Imperialism.
 You will also examine the historical and political events of Portuguese colonialism and imperialism in Africa and Brazil, with an emphasis on understanding the political and social significance of cultural production in developing countries.
-In this module you will have a combination of lectures and seminars totalling two hours per week.
+In this module you will have two hours of classes per week.

 Nation Building and National Identities in the Lusophone World

 In this module you will be introduced to some of the major texts of the Portuguese-speaking world.
 You will examine the ways in which ideas of nationhood and national identity have been expressed and constructed through cultures of the Lusophone world.
 You will study the ways in which cultural production is embedded in the formation of nationhood and ideas about national identity and therefore culture are examined through its political and historical context.
 For this module you will have one 2-hour lecture each week.